lauensmr/MDExample/Workshop_Module2.md

 ### Test the Service

+It can take up to 5 minutes for the application to become available.
 Copy the DNS name you saved when creating the NLB and send a request to it using the preview browser in Cloud9 (or by simply any web browser, since this time our service is available on the Internet).
 Try sending a request to the mysfits resource:

 ```
 #Replace with your NLB DNS name